AudioIdeas/AudioIdeas-Projects/README.md

-# AudioIdeas REAPER Scripts Repository
+# AudioIdeas REAPER Projects Repository

-Collection of Lua scripts for Cockos REAPER developed by Vesa Laasanen.
+Collection of scripts and plugins for Cockos REAPER developed by Vesa Laasanen.

 ## Installation
 For easy installation and updates, integrate this repository with the ReaPack REAPER extension: